Privacy Policy

 We encourage you to check back periodically to review this Privacy Policy for any changes since your last visit or interactions with us.
 This will help ensure you better understand your relationship with us, including the ways we process your personal information.

-If you have questions, comments or complaints about this Privacy Policy or our privacy practices or if you would like to exercise your rights and choices please email our Data Protection Officer (“DPO”) at dataprotection@aurabrands.com or write to us at the address below:
+If you have questions, comments or complaints about this Privacy Policy or our privacy practices or if you would like to exercise your rights and choices please email our Data Protection Lead (“DPL”) at dataprotection@aurabrands.com or write to us at the address below:

-Attention: Data Protection Officer, Aura Brand Solutions, Freemantle Road, Lowestoft, Suffolk, NR33 0EA, UK
+Attention: Data Protection Lead, Aura Brand Solutions, Freemantle Road, Lowestoft, Suffolk, NR33 0EA, UK